Aman Gandhi (cricketer)

 Aman Gandhi (born 5 May 2000) is a Kenyan cricketer.
 In September 2019, he was named in Kenya's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
-Prior to his selection for the 2019 T20 tournament, he was named in Kenya's squad for the 2018 Under-19 Cricket World Cup.
-He made his Twenty20 International (T20I) debut for Kenya, against Singapore, on 23 October 2019.
+Before his selection for the 2019 T20 tournament, he was named in Kenya's squad for the 2018 Under-19 Cricket World Cup.
+He made his Twenty20 International (T20I) debut for Kenya against Singapore on 23 October 2019.
 In November 2019, he was named in Kenya's squad for the Cricket World Cup Challenge League B tournament in Oman.

-Gandhi was born to parents of Indian ancestry.
+Gandhi was born in Nairobi, Kenya, to parents of Indian ancestry.

 In August 2022, he was named in Kenya's squad for the 2022 Jersey Cricket World Cup Challenge League B tournament.
 He made his List A debut on 5 August 2022, for Kenya against Hong Kong.